shylsh/Sql-Project/README.md

 # Sql-Project
-These are the project done using the mysql while learning to code in Sql Also the dashboard visualisation using PowerBI
+These are the project done using the MySql while learning to code in Sql Also the dashboard visualisation using PowerBI